Jovit Baldivino: Career

 Baldivino would sing as a guest at birthday parties.
 In 2010, he joined the first season of the multi-talent game show Pilipinas Got Talent as a singer, with the intention to use prize money to help deliver his family out of poverty.
 At that time, he was a high school student, both of his parents were jobless, and his father was recovering from tuberculosis.
 He won the grand final of the talent competition by performing a cover of "Too Much Love Will Kill You" by Queen.
 He was later named the "Promising Recording/Performer Artist of the Year" at the 2011 Box Office Entertainment Awards.

 After his success at Pilipinas Got Talent, he went on to release his own albums.
-Among his songs are "Pusong Bato" and "Ika'y Mahal Pa Rin".
+Among the songs he revived were "Pusong Bato" and "Ika'y Mahal Pa Rin".
 "Ika'y Mahal Pa Rin" was originally sung by band Rockstar 2 and composed by Vehnee Saturno, which was the theme song of ABS-CBN's television series Angelito: Batang Ama (including its sequel Angelito: Ang Bagong Yugto), while "Pusong Bato" was originally composed and performed by Renee dela Rosa and his band Alon, which was included as part of the soundtrack for fellow ABS-CBN television series Juan dela Cruz.
 Other songs he covered include "Faithfully" by Journey and "Always" by Bon Jovi.

 His final television appearance would be as a contestant for Team Fourda Win on the November 28, 2022, episode of GMA's Family Feud.